 Step 2: Complete a Nursing Program (Two to Four Years)

 All labor and delivery nurses must complete a general nursing program.
-These programs vary in length from two to four years, depending on the level of degree pursued.
+These programs vary from two to four years, depending on the level of degree pursued.
 An associate’s degree in nursing is sufficient to become a registered nurse, although a bachelor’s of science is preferable.

 Step 3: Pass the NCLEX-RN exam (Timelines Vary)